Opetushallitus/koski-mydata/README.md

 ### Missing features

    * What to do with people without hetu
-   * API should return the nationality of the student
    * (Strip only hetu from log entries, not date of birth?) or encrypt entries
    * Configure environment variables in one place